 The Emergency Management Levy (previously known as the State Fire Levy) is not a council charge.
 Councils throughout Queensland levy this charge on behalf of the state government and remit all revenue collected to the state government, who use it to fund the Queensland Fire and Rescue Service and Emergency Management Queensland.

-Information about the boundary amendment to the Sunshine Coast (Coolum) Levy District can be found on the QFES website
+Information about the State Emergency Management Levy can be found on the QFES website